Power-free points in quadratic number fields: Stabiliser, dynamics and entropy: The subshift of k -free integers

 \begin{proof} This is a consequence of \cite[Thm.~5.3]{BBHLN}.
 In fact, the triviality (or minimality) of the centraliser employs an argument put forward by Mentzen \cite{Mentzen} for the subshift of square-free integers, which was then extended to lattice systems in \cite{BBHLN}.

-With this structure of the centraliser, a variant of the \emph{Curtis--Hedlund--Lyndon} (CHL) theorem, compare \cite{LM}, can be used to prove that any element of $\cR (\XX^{}_{\cB})$ must be affine, which gives the semi-direct product structure as claimed.
+With this structure of the centraliser, a variant of the \emph{Curtis--Hedlund--Lyndon} (CHL) theorem, compare \cite{LM}, can be used to prove that any element of $\cR (\XX^{}_{\cB})$ must be affine, which gives the semi-direct product structure as claimed; compare \cite[Thm.~5.3]{BBHLN}, of which this is a special case.

 That $\cH$ must be non-trivial follows from the observation that the unit group $\cO^{\times}\!$ always at least contains the elements $\pm 1$.
 Via the embedding $\iota$, this maps to a non-trivial subgroup of $\Aut(\ZZ^2) = \GL(2,\ZZ)$. \end{proof}